 We take a gentle approach with nutrition, supporting our clients in learning how to nourish themselves with both intention and freedom, and to enjoy the pleasure food is meant to provide — all while deepening their self-compassion through the process.

 Taylor Wolfram, MS, RDN, LDN (she/her/hers) is the owner of Taylor Wolfram LLC, a weight-inclusive nutrition therapy practice.
 She is a Certified Befriending Your Body Teacher and works with adults who are interested in ditching the diet mentality, embracing intuitive eating, and improving their body image.
 She also specializes in vegan and vegetarian nutrition and created the Anti-Diet Vegan Nutrition Online Course.

-Taylor lives with her husband in Chicago, and loves cuddling with her cats, going on hiking trips, and relaxing on the front porch with a book.
+Taylor lives with her husband, daughter and kitties near Chicago, and loves long walks with her family, going on hiking trips, and relaxing on the front porch with a book.

 learn More About